 Permits and Approvals

-When planning a renovation project in Toronto, one of the first things you must determine is whether it requires a building permit.
+When planning a complete home renovation in Toronto, one of the first things you must determine is whether it requires a building permit.
 Most structural and extensive renovations, such as alterations to the building’s footprint, changes to load-bearing walls, plumbing or electrical work, and additions, require permits as mandated by Toronto’s Building Code.
 However, minor renovations, such as painting or replacing fixtures, typically do not require permits.
 It is essential to obtain the necessary permits to ensure that the renovation work complies with the local building codes, zoning bylaws, and safety standards.

 Zoning Bylaws